-When a lamp stops working, there are usually two causes for the problem: a nasty socket or an ugly cord.
+When a lamp stops working and you think about how to fix a floor lamp, there are usually two reasons for this problem: a dirty socket or an ugly cord.
 Since both of those issues involve the lamp’s dismemberment, it knows to replace both items.
 This may eliminate the likelihood of replacing one part, only to possess the matter to be the part that wasn’t returned.
 Replacement sockets and cords are often purchased at most home stores for around $10 for both, consistent with 2010 prices.

 Remove the shade or top of the ground lamp.
 Typically, there’s a screw that holds a shade on; if the lamp has an empty glass on the top, there’s a nut around the socket.
 Remove the sunshine bulb from the socket.
 Unscrew the nut and take off the shade or shelter.